KxSystems/ml/README.md

 ## Documentation

-Documentation for all sections of the machine learning toolkit are available [here](https://code.kx.com/v2/ml/automl/).
+Documentation for all sections of the automated machine learning library are available [here](https://code.kx.com/q/ml/automl/).

 ## Status

 Automated machine learning in kdb+ is still in development and is available here as a beta release, further functionality and improvements will be made to the library in the coming months.

-If you have any issues, questions or suggestions, please write to ai@kx.com.
+Any issues with the framework should be raised in the issues section of this repository.
+Functionality suggestions or more general questions should be submitted via email to ai@kx.com